alexdsbreslav/python_for_uxr/get_started/set_up_environments.md

 # Get Anaconda and JupyterLab Set Up to Handle Environments
-**Before you start**: Make sure that you have set up your file directory first.
-See `set_up_your_file_directory.md` for directions on setting up a proper directory of folders on your local computer.

 **What are environments**: When we code, we utilize packages like pandas and numpy to do things for us.
 When we create a coding environment, we specify exactly what packages are in that environment.